-For this list, we feature both books AND movies that are highly recommended!
+For this list, we feature both kids books AND movies that are highly recommended!

-No matter how you decide to pair them -- read the book then see the movie or view the film and follow it with the book -- I'm sure you'll find some great titles for those lazy summer afternoons!
+No matter what order you decide -- read the book then see the movie or view the film and follow it with the book -- I'm sure you'll find some great titles for family movie nights!

 Chris Van Allsburg has a few picture books that have been made into awesome movies.
 One of our favorite space adventure is Zathura which is a picture book enjoyed by both younger & older kids.
 And Zathura (movie) is a fast-paced trip through space that shows the importance of sibling connectedness.

 Watch the FREE Trailer: Zathura (movie is currently free on Amazon Prime)

 I'll bet this is a surprise for many reading our list -- yes, Night at the Museum (the movie) is in fact based on a series of kids books, The Night at the Museum (book)!
 The book is a short 32-page read (very fun to do as a read aloud with the mystery & humor included) and the movies include lots of historical references so also educational for kids ;)

 Watch the FREE Trailer: Night at the Museum

 Another wonderful book by Chris Van Allsburg -- The Polar Express (book) was made into one of the most popular holiday films Polar Express (movie) for kids of this generation.
 If you're able to see the movie in 3D during the holidays, it's well worth it!

 Watch the FREE Trailer: Polar Express